Skip to main content

 The cross-browser extension framework

-Build browser extensions for Chrome, Edge, and Firefox with one modern workflow.
-Extension.js handles manifest compilation, browser-specific output, reload behavior, and packaging so you can focus on product features.
+Build browser extensions across all major browsers with one modern workflow.
+Extension.js handles manifest compilation, browser-specific output, and packaging.

 npx extension@latest create my-extension